PAIR-code/lit/website/src/tutorials/text-salience.md

         noise in the results, but also affect the time required for each run.'%}

 Another interesting difference between the gradient based methods and LIME lies in how they analyze the input.
-The gradient based methods use the model’s tokenizer, which splits up words into smaller constituents, whereas LIME splits the text into words at whitespaces.
-Thus, LIME’s word-level results are often incomparable with the token-level results from other methods, as you can see in the salience maps below.
+The gradient based methods use the model's tokenizer, which splits up words into smaller constituents, whereas LIME splits the text into words at whitespaces.
+Thus, LIME's word-level results are often incomparable with the token-level results from other methods, as you can see in the salience maps below.